Mike Doonesbury: History

 Mike's marriage was rocky from the beginning, and only got worse as time went on.
 He was down to earth and sensible, and J.J.'s "artistic" behavior became increasingly erratic.
 The two had trouble relating to each other, and he was almost tempted into an affair with Nicole.
 He relented at the last moment when J.J. revealed that she was pregnant.
 She gave birth to Alex Doonesbury in 1988.
 This temporarily saved their relationship, but they ended up divorced in 1996, after J.J. had an affair with Zeke Brenner.

 After his stint as an ad-man, Mike found himself unemployed for an extended period of time, and became increasingly desperate.
 Eventually he landed a dream job working for Bernie's software company, moved from New York to Seattle, and met Kim Rosenthal, a brilliant and beautiful computer programmer who, despite being many years his junior, fell for him.
 They have been married since 1997, and have started their own company, Mikim Inc. They now run MyVulture.com, an internet business that buys and sells overstock from other, failed, internet ventures.

 Like many people, Mike knew someone who died in the World Trade Center attacks.
 His former boss, Mr. Bellows, was killed and Mike flew out to attend the funeral.
 He felt extremely guilty because he hadn't actually liked Bellows very much, and the feelings of guilt increased when Mike learned that Bellows had acted heroically during the attacks.

 Politically, Mike started out as a very liberal Democrat, campaigning for George McGovern in 1972.
 In 1980 he supported independent candidate John B. Anderson.
-In 1994 became a Republican, supporting Steve Forbes and later Bob Dole for president.
+In 1994 he became a Republican, supporting Steve Forbes and later Bob Dole for president.
 He since has expressed views that reveal him as being more moderate-leaning-to-conservative.
 However, he did vote for Barack Obama in 2008.
 During the 2016 elections, he stated that he would not be voting for Donald Trump.